band-unfolding/bandup/README.md

             * shutil
             * collections
         * Please let me know if I've forgotten to list any other package!
-    * Optional: PyQt4
+    * Optional: Either PyQt4 or PyQt5
-            * PyQt4 is needed only if you want to use the graphical user interface (GUI) version of the plotting tool.
+            * This is needed only if you want to use the graphical user interface (GUI) version of the plotting tool.
             * If the GUI doesn't work with you, you can keep using the plotting tool in the command line, just as usual.